sivaundavalli/url_status/README.md

     This is a Kubernetes deployment specfication file. once we run the abov file using the command kubectl create -f metrics_K8s.yaml or kubectl apply -f metrics_K8s.yaml

-    Here is the sample output after successfull kubernetes spinning up the deployment and the pod
+    Here is the sample output after successful kubernetes spinning up the deployment and the pod

     kubectl get pods,deploy
     NAME                       READY   STATUS    RESTARTS   AGE